srikanthv0610/House_Price_Prediction/README.md

 * k = 1
 * k > 1

-# Linear Regression to predict the House Price
+# Predict using Linear Regression
 Once the Data Preprocessing and K-Fold Cross Validation is done, we use Linear Regression to predict the House Price and we compute the RMSE to evaluate the quality of Prediction:

 ```python